 The outdoor seating area and DVD room are conducive to a sociable lifestyle.
 Take lots of deet to deter the incessant mosquitos and while away the balmy evenings playing cards, singing around a camp fire or giggling at the ridiculously inaccurate subtitles on the local pirated DVDs.

-A decent-sized, and often empty, swimming pool adorns the YMCA within a five-minute walk from the hostel, and there are numerous paths for hiking if you’re training to climb Kili.
+A decent-sized, and often empty, swimming pool adorns the YMCA within a five-minute walk from the hostel, and there are numerous paths for training if you’re thinking about climbing Mount Kilimanjaro.
 Joggers should psyche themselves up for some incredibly steep inclines, but the effort is rewarded by hi5s from the school kids, who often try to keep up!
 The town centre is a few minutes’ walk in the opposite direction and provides all the necessary amenities, such as supermarkets, internet cafes, souvenirs and excursion booking.

 Despite its establishment as one of the main bases for safari goers and Kili climbers, Moshi feels refreshingly unaffected by tourism.
 The locals greet you relentlessly with cries of ‘Habari’, ‘Mambo’ and ‘Mzungu’.
 Being singled out as a ‘Mzungu’ – or foreigner – can feel a little unnerving to begin with, but it’s almost always said in good spirits.
 Try retaliating with ‘Mbongo’!